LLMs Encode Their Failures: Predicting Success from Pre-Generation Activations: Predicting Difficulty

 \subsection{Experimental Setup}

-\paragraph{E2H-AMC: Controlled human--model difficulty comparison.} The AMC subset of Easy2Hard Bench \citep{ding_easy2hard-bench_2024} contains 4k mathematics problems from the American Mathematics Competitions, spanning algebra, geometry, number theory, and combinatorics.
+\paragraph{E2H-AMC: Controlled human--model difficulty comparison.} The AMC subset of Easy2Hard Bench \citep{ding_easy2hard-bench_2024} contains 4k mathematics problems from the American Mathematics Competitions.
 Each question is annotated with a psychometric IRT difficulty score $b(q)$ calibrated from large-scale student performance data, providing a model-agnostic measure of human difficulty.

 This dataset is central to our comparison because it uniquely provides both (i) human difficulty labels and (ii) the ability to estimate model-specific difficulty via rollouts on identical questions.
-We train three types of probes on the same activation features: \begin{itemize}[leftmargin=*, itemsep=2pt] \item A \textbf{human-difficulty probe} predicting $b(q)$ (regression, MSE loss) \item A \textbf{success-rate probe} predicting $\hat{s}_{\mathrm{MC}}(\pi,q)$ (regression, MSE loss) \item \textbf{Binary success probes} predicting Maj@K or greedy success (classification, BCE loss) \end{itemize} This design enables direct comparison of human difficulty, expected success rate, and policy-specific success within a single model.
+We train three types of probes on the same activation features: \begin{itemize}[leftmargin=*, itemsep=2pt] \item A \textbf{human-difficulty probe} predicting $b(q)$ (regression, MSE loss) \item A \textbf{success-rate probe} predicting $\hat{s}_{\mathrm{MC}}(\pi,q)$ (regression, MSE loss) \item \textbf{Binary success probes} predicting Maj@K or greedy success (classification, BCE loss) \end{itemize}